Winter storms of 2009–10 in East Asia: China

 The 2,000 weather modification offices in China, which are responsible for cloud seeding for rain, was put into use.

 Schools in Beijing and Tianjin closed and because the cities’ traffic was in chaos on the 6th.
 The capital received its biggest snow fall since 1951, then immediately followed by the harshest Siberian winds in decades.
 Temperatures for the 5th were forecast to plunge to –16 °C, a 40-year low, after a day-time maximum of –8 °C. The head of the Beijing Meteorological Bureau, Guo Hu, linked the blizzard-like conditions this week to unusual atmospheric patterns caused by global warming.

 On the Monday, many motorways in Shandong were closed and 19 flights cancelled in the Yantai International Airport.

 Korea

-Heavy snow started to fall in Seoul, South Korea and it was reported that a leading North Korean Communist party official had frozen to death, in his home, situated in the country's Sepo County.
+Heavy snow started to fall in Seoul, South Korea and it was reported that a leading North Korean Communist party official had frozen to death in his home in Sepo County.